kennethl81/LIUKEN3/README.md

 ===================================================
 Script should be run in a python compatible IDE or other runtime

+Another way to run the file is through LIUKEN3.exe in the dist\LIUKEN3 directory

 The script has been packaged with pyInstaller